Vanessa is a very good example of what we are aiming to achieve here at the Oasis of Hope School.

 Let me tell you what it means to Mara.

 Mara is a student at Oasis of Hope Academy.
 She began in pre-school and is currently enrolled in the fifth grade.
 Awhile back, Mara's father began mixing with the wrong crowd.
-Earlier this year he was shot five times and killed.
+In early 2018 he was shot five times and killed.

 Oasis of Hope has become Mara's beacon of light during a dark time.
 Her family wanted to take her out of school, but she refused.
 Mara was able to remain enrolled due to sponsorship.
 Since the tragedy, Mara has immersed herself in school activities and sees a school psychologist, a service that would otherwise be unavailable to her.